Srijan0519/Virtual_AI_Assistant/README.md

 # Virtual_AI_Assistant
-### Aset is a virtual AI assistant designed specifically for USDC users, drawing inspiration from the Egyptian goddess of magic, Isis.​
+### Aset is a virtual AI assistant designed specifically for edtech platform users, drawing inspiration from the Egyptian goddess of magic, Isis.​

 Key Features:-​